golflounge18/golflounge18-web/README.md

   ?
 Free 30 minute swing analysis - introductory offer.
   ?
 Active Military discount
 - 404 must have a golf related image (see 404.html)
-- Confirm / verify that google analytics still works (is includes/tracking.html used anywhere? - add to layouts): Should use Matomo?
-Its free! - removed Matomo code from footer.html
 - Uncomment / Fix / Get testimonials on index.html
 - All images must have an alt tag
 - All pages must have tags, title, description - Define page.tags - see head.html for use / seo!